 However the wider business significance of her work has been the realisation that people go through similar responses when faced with lesser – but still significant changes in their working and personal lives.

-This representation of the change roller coaster [based on the Kubler-Ross grief cycle model] highlights very clearly the emotional terrain that your staff are likely to be experiencing, and the necessity for clear yet compassionate leadership - and especially through the initial phases of the change.
+This representation of the change roller coaster highlights the emotional landscape that people are likely to be experiencing, and it underscores the need for compassionate leadership - and especially during the early stages of the initiative.